joaquinOnSoft/OTExploreTwitterImporter/README.md

 # OpenText Explore Twitter Importer

-This command-line application listen to a Twitter Stream applying the filters, defined in twitter4j.properties, to select the tweets of our interest.
+This command-line application listens to a Twitter Stream applying the filters, defined in twitter4j.properties, to select the tweets of our interest.

 These tweets are inserted into the Solr Server used by **OpenText Explore**.